Murnau am Staffelsee: Notable people

 For such a small town, Murnau has attracted quite a few noteworthy citizens over the years.
 Gabriele Münter and Wassily Kandinsky of the Blaue Reiter artistic collective lived there for several years. Ödön von Horvath spent a large part of his youth and young adulthood there and based some of his most well-known works (e.g. Jugend ohne Gott, Italienische Nacht) on happenings during the Third Reich in Murnau.
 Christoph Probst, executed by the Gestapo for being a member of the White Rose resistance group during the Third Reich, was born in Murnau.
 Filmmaker F. W. Murnau probably took his assumed name from the town, though there is no real factual evidence for this.
-Contemporary luthier Michael Koeberling lives and works in Murnau.